CSCfi/metadata-submitter/docs/BP_submission.md

 curl -L "..."
 ```

-A JWT will be printed in the browser window.
+A JWT will be printed in the terminal or browser window.
 Copy it and use it for suqsequent API calls in the authorization header:

 ```bash
 # Set the JWT as env variable